abdsyafiq/Telegram-Bot/README.md

 # Telegram Bot for Expense Tracking

-This repository contains Python code for creating a Telegram bot that can be used to input and calculate expenses.
+This repository contains Python code for communicating with a Telegram bot that can be used to input and calculate expenses.
 The expense data is stored in Google Sheets.

 ## Key Features